israel-dryer/ttkbootstrap/docs/reference.rst

         print(color_label, color)

 If, for some reason, you need to iterate over all theme color labels, then you can use the ``Colors.label_iter`` method.
+This will include all theme colors, including border, fg, bg, etc...

 .. code-block:: python